 If you collect money or other goods, including making direct debit appeals for charity from house to house or in our borough's town and village centres you will usually need a house to house collections licence or a street collections permit.

 Our Charity Collections Policy was adopted by the Council in December 2017.
 This included the re-adoption of Model Street Collections Regulations.
 The policy was reviewed in June 2019, June 2020 and November 2020 and approved by the Council's Regulatory Committee.

 All fundraising activity should be properly risk assessed but the Council cannot sanction any risk assessments as being covid compliant.
-Any non-compliance with social distancing guidelines is enforceable by the HSE.
+Any non-compliance with social distancing guidelines (where in place) is enforceable by the HSE.

 Each application will be treated on its merits.

 A Pedlar's licence can be issued by the Police Chief Commissioner in the area that a pedlar lives but it does not cover charitable collections.
 A Pedlar has to fall within the definition of the Pedlar's Act 1871.

 - selling goods such as pin badges

 - an appeal for direct debit donations (face to face fundraising)

 - an appeal for donations of unwanted goods such as clothes and bric-a-brac need to be licensed unless the charity has a National Exemption Order (House to House exemption only):